-11.13 In the current economic climate there is much speculation about the future of town centres such as Musselburgh.
+- proposed between the tolbooth/town hall and the Pinkie Pillars, is expensive and likely to be in the range of £700-900k. - 11.6 In the current economic climate there is much speculation about the future of town centres such as Musselburgh.
 By agreeing a strategy, all those concerned with the future of Musselburgh town centre can work together to achieve the same aims to ensure that the town centre will be in a better position to meet the challenges of the next five years.

-Musselburgh Town Centre Strategy 2014-2019 Proposed Action Plan
+Musselburgh Town Centre Strategy 2013-2018 Proposed Action Plan

-ACTION DELIVERY HOW WHEN 1 Implement the Action Plan as resources permit Business Community; Community; East Lothian Council Establish an appropriate group to progress the implementation of the strategy Short to longer term Viability of Musselburgh Town Centre 2 Monitor town centre economic performance through annual land use surveys; business surveys and footfall measures ELC (Policy and Projects and Economic Development) Teams Annual Commercial Ground Floor Survey undertaken by East Lothian Council; Annual Footfall Measure undertaken by Independent Company.
-Short to longer term 3 Regular marketing campaigns, including branding, to encourage people to use the town centre Business Community ELC (Economic Development) Develop a regular series of marketing campaigns for the town centre Short to longer term Diversity of Land Uses in Town Centre 4 Encourage the re-use of vacant upper floor floorspace above commercial premises Private Owners and ELC (Housing Strategy and Development) Empty Homes Officer to contact property owners and encourage through advice and any grants that may become available.
-Short term 5 Review Local Development Plan planning policies that affect town centres East Lothian Council (Policy & Projects) East Lothian Local Development Plan Main Issues Report followed by Proposed Plan.
+ACTION DELIVERY HOW WHEN 1 Public consultation on the Town Centre Strategy.
+ELC (Policy & Projects) Four week period for comments.
+All comments received to be considered and amendments to the strategy proposed where accepted.
+Final Approval by East Lothian Council 2013 Viability of Musselburgh Town Centre 2 Monitor town centre economic performance through annual land use surveys; business surveys and footfall measures ELC (Policy and Projects and Economic Development) Teams Annual Commercial Ground Floor Survey undertaken by East Lothian Council; Annual Footfall Measure undertaken by Independent Company.
+2013- 2018 3 Regular marketing campaigns, including branding, to encourage people to use the town centre Business Community ELC (Economic Development) Develop a regular series of marketing campaigns for the town centre 2013- 2018 Diversity of Land Uses in Town Centre 4 Encourage the re-use of vacant upper floor floorspace above commercial premises Private Owners and ELC (Housing Strategy and Development) Empty Homes Officer role to contact property owners and encourage through advice and any grants that may become available.
+2013/14 5 Review Local Development Plan planning policies that affect town centres East Lothian Council (Policy & Projects) East Lothian Local Development Plan Main Issues Report followed by Proposed Plan.
 Opportunities for public representation following consultation.
-Short term Tourism and Leisure
+2013 Tourism and Leisure